 The Tech Share & Learn provides an opportunity for developers and anyone interested to share technical insights and inter-team knowledge among domain owners.
 It is held at the beginning of every cool down period.

-Scorecard reviews are completed by the owner of the scorecard and their team lead and their overall result determined - A, B or C performance.
+Scorecard reviews are completed by the owner of the scorecard and their team lead and their overall performance result determined.

 The management team reviews scorecard results for all employees and identifies career advancement and improvement opportunities.